 As with any great city that relies on tourism, in Morocco, you’re going to find a lot of people trying to make a quick buck off some average, overpriced tagine.
 But look in the right places and you’ll find that Marrakech is a haven of tastes and aromas from the spices, herbs, oils, fresh fruits and honey that find their way to one of the main tradings posts in North Africa.

 Some of the best advice I received was to stay in a riad and accept any offer to eat or cook with my hosts.
-That being said, there is an abundance of competitive cafes and restaurants in the city that will not only give you a break from the heat, but will also offer some polished dishes inspired by various nearby regions.
+That being said, there is an abundance of competitive cafes and restaurants in the city that will not only give you a break from the heat, but will also offer some polished dishes inspired by all the food scenes in the various nearby regions.

 When a heavy like Conde Nast Traveler names Cape Town as the best food city in the world, we’re choosing between an aisle and a window seat.